The module lifecycle stage: Preview

-Switching to Direct Mode
+Switching to the Direct Mode

 To switch an already running cluster to Direct mode, follow these steps: